 History of Jokhang Temple

+Jokhang Temple was built in the center of the Lhasa old town.
 Estimated dates for Jokhang Temple’s founding range from 639 to 647 AD.
-Construction was initiated by King Songtsen Gampo to house an image of Mikyoba (Akshobhya) brough to Tibet as part of the dowry of his Nepali wife Princess Bhrikuti.
-Ramoche Temple was constructed at the same time to house another Buddha image, Jowo Sakyamuni, brought to Tibet by his Chinese wife Prince Wencheng.
+Construction was initiated by King Songtsen Gampo to house a statue of Jowo Mikyo Dorje brought to Tibet as part of the dowry of his Nepali wife Princess Bhrikuti.
+Ramoche Temple was constructed at the same time to house another Buddha statue, Jowo Rinpoche, brought to Tibet by his Chinese wife Princess Wencheng.
 It is thought that after the death of Songtsen Gampo, Jowo Sakyamuni was moved from Ramoche Temple for its protection and hidden in Jokhang Temple by Princess Wencheng.
-The image has remained in Jokhang Temple ever since, and it’s the most revered Buddha image in all of Tibet.
+The statue has remained in Jokhang Temple ever since, and it’s the most revered Buddha statue in all of Tibet.

+Jokhang Temple has a total construction area of more than 25,000 square meters and more than 20 halls.
+It's the most splendid surviving building of the Tubo period in Tibet and also the earliest civil structural building in Tibet.
+It integrated the architectural styles of Tibet, the Tang Dynasty of China, Nepal, and India, and has become a model of Tibetan religious architecture for thousands of years.
 Over the centuries, Jokhang Temple has undergone many renovations, but the basic layout is ancient and differs from that of many other Tibetan religious structures.
-One crucial difference is the building’s east-west orientation, said to face towards Nepal to honour Princess Bhrikuti.
-A few interior carved pillars and entrance arches remain from the original 7th-century work of Newari artisans brought from the Kathmanddu Valley in Nepal to work on the construction.
+One crucial difference is the building’s east-west orientation.
+It's said to face Nepal to honor Princess Bhrikuti.
+A few interior carved pillars and entrance arches remain from the original 7th-century work of Newari artisans brought from the Kathmandu Valley in Nepal to work on the construction.